-The Other Half Activities booklet describes the philosophy which animates our approach to the students' activities.
+The Other Half Activities booklet and webpages are available on the website and give details of the over 150 extra curricular activities available as part of the Other Half programme.
+They also describe the philosophy which animates our approach to the students' activities.
 We expect them to take the fullest possible part in all out-of-school activities.
-Of course we are happy that a student should continue to help others by membership of local groups, but the student who confines his attendance to taught periods is missing many of the best things this school can offer.
-We refer to non-timetabled activities as the 'Other Half' of the curriculum, and urge parents to give their utmost support to this part of their child's education.
-Dayboys are welcome to take their evening meals in the school providing this is arranged in advance through their tutor.
+Of course we are happy that a student should continue to help others by membership of local groups, but the student who confines their attendance to taught periods is missing many of the best things this school can offer.
+We refer to nontimetabled activities as the 'Other Half' of the curriculum, and urge parents to give their utmost support to this part of their child's education.
+Day students are welcome to take their evening meals in the school providing this is arranged in advance through their tutor.
 A small charge will be made.